ucsb-goard-lab/defineCellROIs/README.md

 ***"This is the fun part of this app"***

 Click on ``refine ROIs`` to either delete or add ROIs at will.
-1. The app will automatically detect whether you draw an ROI completely enclosing an existing ROI.
+1. The app will automatically detect that you draw an ROI completely enclosing an existing ROI.
 In which case, it will ***delete*** the existing ROI.
 2. The app will also automatically detect that you draw an ROI in an area where there isn't any ROIs.
 In which case, it will ***add*** a new ROI.

 ***Important: if a new ROI is drawn partially over another ROI, then the app will keep both.